-Ametek, Inc. Franklin Electric Company, Inc.

-A.O.
-Smith Corporation GrafTech International Ltd.

-AVX Corporation Hubbell Incorporated

-Baldor Electric Company Regal - Beloit Corporation

-C&D Technologies, Inc. Spectrum Brands, Inc.

-Energizer Holdings, Inc. Thomas & Betts Corporation

-Exide Technologies Woodward Governor Company
+Franklin Electric Company, Inc. GrafTech International Ltd. Hubbell Incorporated Regal - Beloit Corporation Spectrum Brands, Inc. Thomas & Betts Corporation Woodward Governor Company

 The Compensation Committee evaluates our compensation program versus that of the peer companies with respect to both individual pay levels as well as the structure of the program.
 The Compensation Committee uses this data primarily to ensure that our executive compensation program as a whole is competitive.
-Based upon the most recent comparative pay information, the total target pay for our executives approximates the 75th percentile.
-Given that our relative total stockholder return for fiscal year 2011 was above the 75th percentile of our peer group based on comparison data and given our better than target earnings per share achievement and primary working capital achievement for fiscal year 2011, the Compensation Committee believes this target percentile range for compensation is at a level consistent with our executive compensation philosophy.
+Based upon the most recent comparative pay information, the total target base compensation and annual incentive opportunities for our named executive officers ranges from approximately the median to the 75th percentile, and the long-term incentive opportunities for our named executive officers approximates the 75th percentile.
+Given our better than target earnings per share and primary working capital achievement for fiscal year 2012, the Compensation Committee believes this target percentile range for compensation is at a level consistent with our executive compensation philosophy.